JavierOramas/file_wizard/readme.md

 ### Enumerate video, audio or photo files
 To count all files within a choosen category in a directory:
 `python3 script.py enumerate [category] [source]`

+### Find And remove duplicate files
+To find all duplicate files in a directory:
+`python3 script.py duplicates [directory]`